-If you or a loved one has been the victim of nursing home abuse or neglect in Tampa or any other Florida city, you probably have many questions.
+If you or a loved one has been the victim of nursing home abuse or neglect in Tampa, Florida, you probably have many questions.
 A Tampa nursing home abuse lawyer can answer your questions, help you file a claim, and negotiate a settlement that will help your family and prevent other vulnerable seniors from being hurt.

 - How do I make sure this does not happen to anyone else?

 - Can I hold them accountable for what they have done?